An electrical engineering perspective on naturality in computational physics: The path to discrete: Finite element method

 In Whitney complex we have a structure-preserving discretization of the de Rham complex and the associated Hodge theory.
 In terms of Hodge operators, for an ideal discretization we would have a commutative diagram of the form \citep{Tarhasaari}

 That is, the Hodge operators on differential forms and cochains should commute with the de Rham map.
-In the case of FEM, one defines the Galerkin-Hodge operator on simplicial $p$-cochains via Whitney map and $\star$ of differential forms by
+In the case of FEM, one defines $\tilde{\star}$ via the Galerkin-Hodge operator on simplicial $p$-cochains via Whitney map and $\star$ of differential forms by

 This is a discrete representation of the Hodge operator, separating the metric-dependent properties in FEM from metric-free ones.
+Noting that $RW = I$ on cochains, we see that the Galerkin-Hodge is essentially designed to make diagrams commute.
 The non-degeneracy of \eqref{Galerkin-Hodge} is inherited from the $L^2$ Hodge inner product.
 In FEM, it results in an invertible, but not diagonal matrix, and thus, the locality of $\star$ is not strictly preserved: a manifestation of the discrete star localization problem \citep{Kotiuga2008}.
 The weak formulation is thus led to dictate the metric and thus the constitutive laws.
 The discrete problem for finding the array $\mathbf{x}$ of degrees of freedom of the problem obtains the matrix form

-where the matrix $\mathbf{M}$ is an instance of the discrete Hodge operator, the Galerkin-Hodge.
+where the matrix $\mathbf{M}$ is an instance of the discrete Hodge operator, the Galerkin-Hodge \cite{Bossavit1998b}.
 It is this Galerkin-Hodge process which allows us to roll the metric through the variational principle down to the discrete level in an essentially functorial manner.
 Moreover, we see here the connection to naturality related to geometric structure (see subsection~2.3.2) and how and to what extent it manifests itself via the Galerkin-Hodge process on the discrete level.
-Note also that the metric of the elliptic complex does not have to come from the Riemannian metric of the underlying manifold: Utilization of different metrics is beneficial in tackling e.g. different constitutive laws.
+Note also that the metric of the elliptic complex does not have to come from the Riemannian metric of the underlying manifold: utilization of different metrics is beneficial in tackling e.g. different constitutive laws.

+Nonetheless, within the context of the category of Riemannian manifolds and isometries, Whitney forms with the Galerkin-Hodge inner product and finite element error analysis combine into a canonical procedure for discretizing inner-product-dependent properties of continuum in a geometrically compatible manner while keeping track of convergence properties with refinements of the simplicial complex.
+The properties of Whitney forms bring the essentially geometric nature of such a FEM procedure to the forefront \citep{KettunenTrevisan}.